Carreau/ipython-wiki/Dev:-GitHub-workflow.md

 ## Milestones

-* 100% of confirmed Issues should have a milestone
+* 100% of confirmed issues should have a milestone
-* An Issue should never be closed without a milestone.
+* An issue should never be closed without a milestone.
 * All issues closed should be marked with the next release milestone or **noaction**.
-* Open Issues should only lack a milestone if:
+* Open issues should only lack a milestone if:
     - more clarification is required (label: `needs-info`)
-* In general, there will be three milestones with open Issues:
+* In general, there will be three milestones with open issues:
     - **next release**.
 This should be the default milestone of all issues.
 As the release approaches, issues can be explicitly bumped to next release + 1.
     - **next release + 1**.
 Only issues that we are confident will *not* be included in the next release go here.
 This milestone should be mostly empty until relatively close
     - **wishlist**.
 This is the milestone for issues that we have no immediate plans to address.